Gfeller-Waller Concussion Awareness Act

 This web site contains links for materials to be used by high schools and middle schools and medical professionals to comply with the law.
 In the navigation bar to the left, are links for each major requirement stated in the law.

 The Gfeller-Waller Concussion Awareness Act information at the website below will help guide your school through the compliance process.
-If you or someone at your school has questions about the Gfeller-Waller Concussion Awareness Act, you can email Ken Brown at the North Carolina High School Athletic Association, NCHSAA, or the Gfeller Center.
+If you or someone at your school has questions about the Gfeller-Waller Concussion Awareness Act, you can email Janna Fonseca at the North Carolina High School Athletic Association, NCHSAA, or the Matthew Gfeller Center.

 Links to Gfeller-Waller Concussion Awareness Act materials from the NCHSAA